 Kunanyi; intersecting paths

-With thanks to Salamanca Arts Centre who facilitated the experience which led to these works currently on exhibition at Salamanca Arts Centre until 21st February, 2026
+With thanks to Salamanca Arts Centre who facilitated the experience which led to these works and hosted the exhibition of the project.

 Lada Dedić